wahyu1337/odin-recipes/README.md

 How to use "git commit -m <'message'>" to commit a changes with message and "git commit" without a change

-Using 'git push' to push our local file into the github. (the file has to be in stage area) **This need to a include our password phprase
+Using 'git push' or 'git push origin main' to push our local file into the github. (the file has to be in stage area) **This need to a include our password phprase

 Using 'git pull' to pull from github file to our local file machine.